LuminateOne/laravel-revision-tracking/README.md

 ##### Create relational revision manually

-If most top model will not be updated (in the following case the `$customer` will not be updated), you need to call this method manually `before you update the model`, after the `child` model is updated it will create a revision for its parent.
+If most top model will not be updated (in the following case, the `$customer` will not be updated), you need to call this method manually `before you update the model`, after the `child` model (in the following case, the `Order` and the `Product` are the child models) is updated it will create a revision for its parent.

 ```php
 // Eager loading with relations